ADA-research/VERONA/CONTRIBUTING.md

 - Push to Your Fork: Push your changes to your forked repository.

 - Create a Pull Request: Open a pull request against the main repository, describing your changes and why they are needed.

+- **Submitting your PR**: When your pull request is ready add the following details to the description:
+    1. What is the purpose of the PR and what issue is addressed.
+    2. What exactly was changed in this PR.
+    3. How did you test the changes.

 - Review Process: Your pull request will be reviewed by at least one of the maintainers.
 They may request changes or provide feedback.